MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-fresh.md

 ---
 title: How to be sure that content is up to date
-description: Learn how Power BI ensures you are working with the latest version of the data, report, dashboard, and app.
+description: Learn how Power BI ensures you're working with the latest version of the data, report, dashboard, and app.
 author: mihart
 ms.author: mihart
 ms.service: powerbi